-However, as we approach the end of September, the central FL summertime pattern of daily thunderstorms often transitions into a mini “dry-season” for October / November.
-Now is the time when you’ll want to be 100% sure your sprinkler system is working properly and putting water where it’s needed.
+As we approach the “dry season” here in central FL, you’ll want to be 100% sure your sprinkler system is working properly and putting water where it’s needed.

-So, while the weather is still warm, put on your bathing suit, and get ready to run through your sprinklers… Here’s your fall irrigation “wet-check” check-list:
+So put on your bathing suit, and get ready to run through your sprinklers… Here’s your DIY irrigation “wet-check” check-list:

 LOOKS LIKE / SOUNDS LIKE: